Is Pinterest part of your holiday marketing plan?

 Drive interest to your new Pinterest presence by linking to your boards on your other active social channels, as well as your upcoming email newsletters.

-Find out more about how Pinterest impacts the seasonal shopping experience in Pinterest’s new infographic below.
+Find out more about how Pinterest impacts the seasonal shopping experience in Pinterest’s new Seasonal Insights.

-You can find Pinterest marketing tips all year round on our Pinterest 101 page.
+Looking for more Pinterest marketing tips?
+You can find them all year ’round on our Pinterest 101 page.